So what’s my law practice worth?

 Not clear enough?
 Then go through this little exercise:

 Imagine it is a Friday afternoon.
 After years of hard work, you’re ready to ride off into the retirement sunset.
 When Monday morning comes, will existing clients or prospective clients still contact you and agree to work with your successor?

 If your answer is “no,” your practice is probably worth little to nothing.
 If your answer is “yes,” you’ll need to ask two more questions.

-This rhetorical exercise should not be interpreted to mean that actual referrals take place.
-But thinking about future predictable revenue in the context of referral fees is a concept that lawyers can wrap their heads around.
+No. But thinking about future predictable revenue in the context of referral fees is a concept that lawyers can wrap their heads around to appraise a firm.

 So what valuation method does Roy use to determine the right number?